ALLOYS AND PHASE RULE

 annealing will enhance the ductility of steel,

-3. 7.In Annealing, cooling is done in which of
+due to the formation of coarse pearlite. - 7.In Annealing, cooling is done in which of

 the following medium?